-Robots must be able to recognize surrounding obstacles quickly and effectively in order to perform safety-critical navigation in dynamic situations.
+Mobile robots must be able to recognize surrounding obstacles quickly and effectively, and then include them as constraints inside the NMPC, to perform safety-critical navigation in dynamic obstacle situations.
 These can be achieved by the developments in sensor technology.
 Mobile robots, for instance, may look ahead a specific distance using LIDAR, Radar, and cameras, delivering information about the terrain and other traffic data [37].
-Based on visual data from cameras, several approaches for object detection and tracking are utilized [38-42].
-Nevertheless, in poor lighting and weather, this strategy does not work effectively.
-A different technique uses point cloud data; [43] developed a system for dynamic environment perception based on a LiDAR sensor.
+Based on visual data from cameras, several approaches for object detection and tracking are utilized [38]-[42].
+Nevertheless, in poor lighting, adverse weather, and cluttered environments this strategy might not work effectively.
+A different approach uses a LiDAR sensor for object detection.
+This approach performs well in poor weather, dim illumination, and crowded surroundings.

+Many techniques utilize the LiDAR sensor for object detection in the literature.
+The most effective techniques use point cloud data.
+In Ref.
+[43] developed a system for dynamic environment perception-based point cloud data.
 In this method the dynamic obstacles are enclosed with minimum bounding ellipses, and a stable dynamic obstacle avoidance is achieved.
 However, in cluttered environments, when there is a short distance between two or more obstacles, the ellipsoids or other shapes can overlap with each other and then, prevent the robot from navigating between these obstacles especially, when the path is narrow.
 This may result in the loss of recursive feasibility, in the way of avoiding obstacles that demand a large detour from the initial path.
-In this work, obstacles are clustered by the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm [44] after collecting the LiDAR sensor data, and the minimum Euclidean distance between the robot and each obstacle is calculated.
-The proposed algorithm performs well in a narrow-cluttered environment with unknown static and dynamic obstacles.